FIFA 06: Career mode

-Career mode in FIFA 06 is now a 15-year journey as the manager of a club of the player's choice.
+Career mode spans 15 in-game seasons as the manager of a club of the player's choice.
 The user starts by filling in basic details such as their name, date of birth, and country.
 From here, the player gets to choose which team they would like to manage; however, only clubs with a 4-star rating or below are selectable unless the player has bought the "Career Teams" bundle from the in-game fan shop.
 In a new addition to the game players now must manage a minimum budget to build the club around.
 The budget can be spent on players, upgrading staff and coaches at the club and transfer budgets.

 Players must now also use their best managerial skills to negotiate a sponsor to the club.
 Sponsors, a new addition to career mode, provide a weekly payment to the club as well as extra bonuses through winning cups and meeting expectations of the club.
 If the manager does not meet these expectations, they may risk losing their sponsor at the end of the season.
 Some sponsors within the game are real organisations while others are simply made up.

-Players also have to manage the expectations of the board, player morale, team chemistry and keeping the club's fans happy.
-Ultimately, the best solution to all of these areas is to win games.
-Meeting the expectations of the board will almost guarantee the player a job at the club for the next season while not meeting their expectations will most likely lose the player their job and be forced to find another club.
-Get sacked too much and the player's career is over.
+Management requires balancing board expectations, player morale, team chemistry, and supporter satisfaction.
+Success in these areas is primarily driven by match results.
+Fulfilling board objectives ensures a manager's tenure for the following season, whereas failing to meet them can result in contract termination.
+Accumulating multiple dismissals eventually ends the managerial career mode.

 Player morale becomes a large issue to the future of the player's club and their managerial future.
 Players must keep their squad happy to maintain them at the club and to keep them at their best performances.
 An unhappy squad can result in players refusing new contracts with the club and eventually leaving, which can be vital to the success of the club.
 Team chemistry is a result of the squad's morale and how often the current squad plays together.
 If the team is happy and are regularly playing together, team chemistry will be high.
 If the current squad is unhappy and hasn't played a game in seasons, team chemistry will be low therefore it is important to keep a balanced squad while maintaining success.

 FIFA 06 also introduces staff which help the club.
 By upgrading the staff, this helps the club to improve depending on the area that has been upgraded.
 For example, if the user upgrades the negotiator to a higher level, the negotiator will be able to bring better players to the club for less money.
 Staff upgrades cost money which comes out of the budget.